Cloakfusion/docs/source/index.md

 This method allows you to create vhosts.
 <aside class="notice">
-Note that vhost creation doesn't immediately return the cname record.<br/><br/>
+Note that vhost creation doesn't immediately return the CNAME record.<br/><br/>
-It may take up to <b>30 seconds</b> before you will get a cname in the vhost response.
+It may take up to <b>30 seconds</b> before you will get a CNAME in the vhost response.

-When a request for the vhost id(`2` in this case) doesn't yield a cname record, please contact support[at]cloakfusion.com and provide the vhost id, origin url and domain name.
+When a request for the vhost id(`2` in this case) doesn't yield a CNAME record, please contact support[at]cloakfusion.com and provide the vhost id, origin url and domain name.
 </aside>

 `POST https://my.cloakfusion.com/api/v1/vhosts/`